nicwulab/mallard_VDJ_analysis/Methods.md

 ---

-## Methods (Publication Style)
+## Methods (Condensed Description)

-### Genome Assembly and VDJ Sequence Extraction

-The duck genome assembly (Bird75_min1k_trimmed_l0_cov90.p_ctg.fa) was used as the reference for IGH pseudogene annotation.
-VDJ sequences were extracted from previously annotated TSV files containing framework regions (FR1-4) and complementarity-determining regions (CDR1-3) identified through single-cell VDJ sequencing analysis.
-Full-length VDJ sequences were converted to FASTA format and mapped to the genome assembly using BLASTN (e-value ≤ 1×10⁻⁵, max_target_seqs = 1) to identify sequences originating from the IGH locus scaffold (ptg000189l) versus the IGL locus scaffold (ptg000063l).
+All IGH pseudogene annotation steps were performed in an integrated workflow to minimize fragmentation and redundancy.
+The duck genome assembly (Bird75_min1k_trimmed_l0_cov90.p_ctg.fa) served as the reference.
+VDJ sequences were extracted from four duck single-cell VDJ-Seq (scVDJ-Seq) assembly TSV files, converted to FASTA format (63144 in total), and mapped to the genome using BLASTN (e-value ≤ 1×10⁻⁵, max_target_seqs=1).
+IGH- and IGL-mapping sequences were identified by BLAST hit to the respective scaffolds (ptg000189l for IGH, ptg000063l for IGL).

-### D Gene Identification and Extraction

-Diversity (D) gene segments were identified using predefined genomic coordinates on the IGH scaffold, which were previously determined through signal sequence analysis.
-Five D gene segments (IGHD1-5) were extracted from positions 2083-2160, 3162-3244, 4132-4213, 5282-5366, and 6190-6281 (relative to scaffold position 534855), with offset adjustments applied to account for recombination signal sequences (RSS).
-Extracted D gene sequences were validated against known D gene sequences.
-To identify D gene usage in VDJ sequences, a BLASTN database was constructed from the extracted D genes, and VDJ sequences were aligned to this database using permissive parameters (e-value = 1, word_size = 4, strand = plus) to accommodate sequence diversity.

-### V Gene Head Completion Using Functional Gene Reference

-To address incomplete pseudogene head sequences in previous annotations, a reference-based approach was employed.
-Leader sequences were extracted from VDJ sequences by identifying the region upstream of D gene alignment positions.
-A known functional IGHV1 gene sequence (first 99 nucleotides) was used as a reference to identify the start positions of pseudogene sequences.
-Leader sequences were aligned to the functional V gene reference using BLASTN (e-value = 1, query coverage ≥ 70%, max_target_seqs = 100,000) to identify homologous regions.
-For each alignment, complete V gene sequences were extracted starting from the position corresponding to the functional V gene start (calculated as subject_start - query_start), ensuring complete pseudogene heads.
-Sequences shorter than 200 nucleotides were excluded from further analysis.

-### V Gene Tail Definition and Reading Frame Determination
+D gene segments (IGHD1-5) were defined by manual identification of RSS (recombination signal sequence) motifs on the IGH scaffold, using imperfect but targeted searches to locate RSS-flanked segments.
+The resulting scaffold coordinates (2083-2160, 3162-3244, 4132-4213, 5282-5366, 6190-6281 relative to position 534855) reflect these empirically determined boundaries.
+Extracted D sequences included additional offset nucleotides to ensure complete RSS coverage and were validated against known duck D gene references.
+A BLASTN database of D gene sequences was constructed to profile D gene usage in VDJ repertoires and show that 8159 of 9255 IGH can be annotated. **88.16%** D gene were found.

+To recover full V gene heads, the region upstream of each D gene alignment in VDJ sequences was considered the leader.
+Each leader was aligned to a functional IGHV1 gene reference (99 nt) with BLASTN (e-value=1, query coverage ≥70%).
+For each leader hit, a putative full-length V gene sequence was extracted, extending from the inferred start.
+Sequences <200 nt were excluded.

-Extracted V gene sequences were mapped back to the IGH scaffold (ptg000189l) using BLASTN (e-value ≤ 1×10⁻⁵, query coverage ≥ 70%, max_target_seqs = 100) to identify their genomic locations.
-Alignments were grouped by genomic position to identify distinct V gene clusters.
-For each cluster, alignments with query coverage ≥ 100% were selected, and the minimum and maximum genomic coordinates were determined.
+V gene pseudogene boundaries and reading frame were refined by mapping candidate V genes back to the IGH scaffold (BLASTN: e-value ≤ 1×10⁻⁵, query coverage ≥70%).
+Hits were grouped by genomic location.
+For each group, alignments with query coverage ≥100% were used to define cluster coordinates.
+Cluster-spanning genomic DNA was subjected to six-frame translation, with each frame aligned to the functional IGHV1 protein (pairwise local alignment, BLOSUM62, gap open -10, gap extension -0.5).
+The frame with the highest score was taken as the correct reading frame; leading gaps/frameshifts were trimmed to maximize coding sequence.
+Sequences with alignment score ≤50 were discarded.

-To accurately define pseudogene boundaries and identify the correct reading frame, a six-frame translation approach was implemented.
-Genomic sequences spanning each V gene cluster were translated in all three forward and three reverse reading frames.
-Translated sequences were aligned to the functional IGHV1 protein sequence using pairwise local alignment with the BLOSUM62 substitution matrix (gap open penalty = -10, gap extension penalty = -0.5).
-The reading frame yielding the highest alignment score was selected for each pseudogene.
-Genomic boundaries were adjusted to remove leading gaps in the alignment and to account for frame shifts, ensuring complete coding sequences.
-Pseudogenes with alignment scores ≤ 50 were excluded as low-confidence annotations.

-### J Gene Extraction

-The joining (J) gene segment was extracted from a predefined genomic position (541834-541928 on the IGH scaffold) with offset adjustments applied to account for RSS sequences, following the same approach used for D gene extraction.
+The J gene was similarly extracted from a fixed IGH coordinate (541834-541928, with RSS adjustment) using the same extraction method as for D genes.

-### Multiple Sequence Alignment and Validation

-Final V gene nucleotide and protein sequences were aligned using MUSCLE to generate multiple sequence alignments for phylogenetic analysis and visualization.
-Quality control filters were applied throughout the pipeline: minimum sequence length (≥200 nucleotides), query coverage thresholds (≥70% for initial alignments, ≥100% for boundary refinement), and alignment score thresholds (>50 for protein alignments).

-### Computational Tools and Parameters

-Sequence alignments were performed using BLAST+ (version 2.x) with parameters optimized for immunoglobulin gene diversity.
-Protein-level alignments utilized the BLOSUM62 substitution matrix implemented in BioPython.
-Multiple sequence alignments were generated using MUSCLE.
-All analyses were performed using Python 3 with BioPython, pandas, and numpy libraries.
-Sequence manipulation was performed using seqkit where applicable.

-### Statistical and Quality Control Criteria

-Pseudogene annotations were validated using multiple criteria: (1) alignment coverage thresholds to ensure complete gene segments, (2) protein-level alignment scores to confirm coding potential, (3) minimum length requirements to exclude partial sequences, and (4) reading frame consistency to ensure proper translation.
-Only sequences meeting all quality criteria were included in the final annotation set.
+Final V and D gene sequences, both nucleotide and protein, were aligned using MUSCLE for further analysis.
+At all stages, sequences failing minimum criteria (length ≥200 nt, alignment coverage ≥70–100%, protein alignment score >50, frame consistency) were excluded.
+Whole-pipeline sequence and analysis management used BLAST+ (v2.x), MUSCLE, BioPython (for BLOSUM62 and translation), pandas, numpy, and seqkit as needed.

+Pseudogene annotations required all these quality and statistical criteria: full-length segment recovery (by coverage), protein-level match to the functional gene, adequate sequence length, and frame integrity.
+Only sequences passing all criteria were kept for subsequent annotation and analysis.